 Tips to maintain the inventory stocks –

-- A, B, and C Method – Set your product in A, B & C levels so that it will be available on time for sale.
-For example – costly and fast-moving products keep at level A, regular and less costly products keep at level B, and average and slow-moving products keep at level C.
+Set your product in A, B & C level so that it will be available on time for sale.
+For example – costly and fast-moving products keep at level A, regular and the less costly products keep at level B and average and slow-moving products keep at level C.

-- Track all received and sales products – Keep it updated with all sales and ordered items as per the date, time, pricing, locations and name of the suppliers and buyers, mood of payment, etc.
+Keep it updated with all sales and ordered items as per the date, time, pricing, locations and name of the suppliers and buyers, mood of payment, etc.

-- Try to use the latest and updated software – Make sure that your software is well integrated and can help you to manage all stocks.
+Make sure that your software is well integrated and can help you to manage all stocks.

-- Analysis of supplier performance – from time to time, analyse your supplier performance if you have a supplier or third party that supplier is delivering the product frequently late or untimely or short an item/order.
+From time to time, analyse your supplier performance if you have a supplier or third party that supplier is delivering the product frequently late or untimely or short an item/order.
 Take action and try to discuss with them and try to find out the problem.
 Be prepared to deal with the uncertainty of stocks.

-- FIFO (First In – First Out) method – It is used for perishable goods and prescription drugs, such as food, cosmetics, flowers, etc. It is used for the purpose of cash flow within the calculation of the cost of goods sold.
+It is used for perishable goods and prescription drugs, such as food, cosmetics, flowers, etc. It is used for the purpose of cash flow within the calculation of the cost of goods sold.

 Related post: